CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/curve-burner/CowSwapBurner.md

 ### `push_target`
 !!! description "`CowSwapBurner.push_target() -> uint256`"

     Function to push the entire balance of the target coin to the `FeeCollector`.
-This function can be called externally, but is also called directly called by the `FeeCollector` before the target coins are forwarded to the hook contract using the `forward` function.
+This function can be called externally, but is also called directly by the `FeeCollector` before the target coins are forwarded to the hooker contract using the `forward` function.

     Returns: amout of target coins pushed (`uint256`).